ciren/cilib-tutorial/src/pages/rvar/basics.md

 ### Our First RVar

-RVar offers a few methods but we wont get into all of the right now.
-We are going to be looking at
+RVar offers a few methods but we won't get into all of the right now.
+We are going to be looking at the following methods

 ```scala
 RVar.doubles(n: Int) //Generates a list of size n where each element is a *generator placeholders* of type `Double`.